Asian stocks follow Wall St lower on economy fears

 The Dow Jones Industrial Average lost 2.4% to 3,666.77.
 The Nasdaq dropped 4.1% to 10,646.10.

 Japan's central bank wrapped up a two-day meeting Friday with no major changes to its ultra-low interest rate policy, imposed years ago to try to fend of deflation, or sinking prices.
-So far, it has avoided raising rates.
+So far, it has avoided raising its benchmark rate of minus 0.1%.

 Along with increasing interest rates, the Fed is allowing some of the trillions of dollars of bonds it purchased through the pandemic to roll off its balance sheet.
 That should put upward pressure on longer-term interest rates.